cryptic-mortal/trading_agent/README.md

 1. **CLI entrypoints (`cli/main.py`)** – Typer commands (`weight`, `news-weight`, `weight-summary`) orchestrate requests from the terminal.
 Each command accepts `--llm/--no-llm` and an optional `--llm-model` override.
 The CLI prints Rich-formatted Markdown and surfaces whether an LLM response was successfully used (or why it fell back).
 2. **Agents** – Lightweight classes under `tradingagents/` fetch data and produce structured reports:
-   - `fundamental_agent.py` pulls Yahoo Finance fundamentals and can let an LLM synthesise the rationale text.
+   - `fundamental_agent.py` pulls Yahoo Finance fundamentals, renders neutral metric descriptions, and can let an LLM synthesise the rationale text.
-   - `news_agent.py` collects recent headlines (Google News RSS with yfinance fallback) and can hand those to an LLM for tone-aware guidance.
+   - `news_agent.py` collects recent headlines (Google News RSS with yfinance fallback), applies VADER sentiment scoring (no keyword lists), and can hand those to an LLM for tone-aware guidance.
    - `combined_weight_agent.py` fuses both reports and optionally calls the LLM to write the unified bullets.
 3. **LLM bridge (`tradingagents/llm_client.py`)** – Central helper that routes prompts to OpenAI or Google Gemini based on the model name.
 It exposes convenience functions:
    - `summarise_fundamentals` – returns action-oriented bullets about fundamentals.